DFE-Digital/early-careers-framework/docs/source/npq/guidance.html.md

 The request parameter must include the `id` of the corresponding NPQ application.

 An example response body is listed below.
-Successful requests will return a response body including updates `status` attribute.
+Successful requests will return a response body including updates to the `status` attribute.

 <div class="govuk-inset-text"> Note, the API will prevent more than one provider accepting applications for the same course by automatically updating the application status or returning an error message. </div>